jin530/SLIST/README.md

 # SLIST
-This is officail code for "Session-aware Linear Item-Item Models for Session-based Recommendation"
+This is officail code for the Web Conference 2021 paper: "Session-aware Linear Item-Item Models for Session-based Recommendation"